How to See the Best Bluebonnets on the Ennis Bluebonnet Trail in 2026

 A lot of bluebonnets here grow on private property, so you can’t get out and take pictures in them.
 However, some owners open up their fields to visitors.
 You’ll find this information from the Ennis Welcome Center.

-In 2024, the Welcome Center recommended Holy Field on their trail map, and I loved photographing it!
+For example, in 2024, the Welcome Center recommended Holy Field on their trail map, and I loved photographing it!
 It’s a private field that the owner opened to the public.

 Overall, if you’re just driving to appreciate the bluebonnets, this is a great route —there are beautiful pastures and ranches here!
 Once they’re at peak bloom, these will be some of the most untouched bluebonnets on the trails.
 You may also get to visit some lesser-known spots on this part of the Ennis Bluebonnet Trail.